 In recent times, especially during the lockdown period, did you adopt a pet?

-However, as soon as the economic activities resumed, people started abandoning their adopted animals.
-The commitment of maintenance, financial incapacities, abatement of initial excitement, misinformation, among many other reasons led to pet owners ditching their cats and dogs on the streets, parks, or giving back to animal shelters.
+However, as soon as economic activities resumed, people started abandoning their adopted animals.
+The commitment to maintenance, financial incapacities, abatement of initial excitement, and misinformation, among many other reasons, led to pet owners ditching their cats and dogs on the streets, parks, or giving back to animal shelters.

 Leaving pets and animals out in the open is not a recent phenomenon, many stray animals on the streets are found across the world.

 India, in particular, is one of the major laggards, as per the first-ever state of pet homelessness index by pet-care firm Mars, India stood last in the list of 9 counties, with an index score of 2.4.
 India has the highest relinquishment level compared to countries like the US, China, and Germany.
 Over 70 million cats and dogs in India are living on the streets.
 If you add cows, the numbers would most likely reach 100 million.

 Fortunately, we have organizations, animal shelters, and animal lovers that are going beyond their means to ensure the protection of animals.
 One such amazing venture is Peepal Farm, started by a husband and wife duo of Robin and Shivani.

 The couple left their comfortable life in the United States, to come back to India to start Peepal Farm, where the stray animals can be healed, heard, and helped.